 Tree Nuts Even More Heart-Healthy

-A recent study by researchers from the University of Georgia has found that tree nuts have even more heart-healthy nutrients than previously thought.
+A study by researchers from the University of Georgia has found that tree nuts have even more heart-healthy nutrients than previously thought.

 The researchers studied healthful constituents of ten tree nuts: almonds, black walnuts, Brazil nuts, cashews, English walnuts, hazelnuts, macadamias, pecans, pine nuts, and pistachios.
 (Peanuts are legumes – not tree nuts).
 They found that the percentage of heart-healthy fats to be primarily unsaturated oleic and linoleic fatty acids.